msangel/msangel.github.io/_drafts/docker-practice-in-5-minutes.md.md

 WORKDIR – Sets the working directory for RUN, CMD, ENTRYPOINT, ADD and COPY.

+Commands for interacting with images
+$ docker images  # shows all images.
+$ docker import  # creates an image from a tarball.
+$ docker build   # creates image from Dockerfile.
+$ docker commit  # creates image from a container.
+$ docker rmi     # removes an image.
+$ docker history # list changes of an image.

 Running containers

 docker run -it --rm ubuntu